 Glenn Faust

-Glenn is a life long Panama City Resident and retired Life Science and Biology Teacher of 35 years.
+Glenn is a lifelong Panama City Resident and retired Life Science and Biology Teacher of 35 years.
 Glenn attended the University of Florida and graduated with a B.S. in Zoology, with a minor in Education.
 While working as a Life Science teacher, he along with others developed a coastal beach ecology program called Wet Week.
 This program allowed 7th graders to explore, learn, and use marine biology equipment, seine nets, yabby pumps and screens, triangle head nets and screens, and water quality tests.
 This allowed students to collect different types of marine organisms that live in the Gulf of Mexico, in particular along the shore.

 A second program he helped develop was Bay Day, which allowed students to study Sea Grass habitat in the bay area.
 Sea grass is vastly important for marine organisms to grow and develop.
-In both programs, students caught, examined then released fish, crustaceans, mollusks, polychaete worms and other organisms that live in the sea grass habitat and coastal beach habitats.
+In both programs, students caught, examined then released fish, crustaceans, mollusks, polychaetae worms and other organisms that live in the sea grass habitat and coastal beach habitats.

 Glenn officiates high school wrestling, and helped to establish the Northwest Florida officiating association, along with coaching wrestling and football at the high school and middle school level.
 For his work in wrestling, Glenn was inducted into the National Wrestling Hall of Fame- Florida Chapter in 2016 for lifetime service.
 He was selected as 2014 wrestling official of the year for Florida.

-Glenn is an experienced deep sea fisherman, hunter and outdoors man.
+Glenn is an experienced deep-sea fisherman, hunter and outdoors man.
 Glenn ran his own boat as a commercial fisherman at one time.
 Often, he still fishes offshore for grouper and snapper.
 He enjoys running on the beach, biking, and hiking out west.